 At the Post: Refers to when horses have arrived at the point from which a race is to be started.

-Auction Race: Specifically for 2 yo horses which have never before won and were bought as yearlings at specified public auctions.
+Auction Race: Specifically for 2 yo horses which have never before won and are bought as yearlings at specified public auctions.

 Autumn Double: Refers to the Cambridgeshire Handicap 1mile 1 furlong and the Cesarewitch 2miles 2 furlongs both these races were first run at Newmarket in 1839 taking place at an interval of about two weeks in October.
 Both these races attract big fields and an attempt to nominate the winner of both races bringing about the term autumn double.